 A commercial intercom system is an ideal way to ensure successful deliveries.
 Choose a system that lets you assign recurring and one-time delivery PINs to couriers.
 That way, delivery people won’t even need to request access from property staff — all they’ll have to do is enter their PIN at the intercom.

 Pro tip: Set up a package room where couriers can securely drop off packages.
 All you’ll need to do is install an additional intercom at the door.
 Once a delivery person enters the building, they can use the same PIN code to access the package room.

 3. Keep your building secure

-Security is paramount for commercial buildings.
+Building security is paramount for commercial properties.
 Tenants want a safe workplace — and they certainly won’t resign a lease if they have any security concerns.

 Commercial intercom systems keep your building secure without complicating property access for tenants and authorized guests.
 With an intercom at the entrance, you can keep your door or gate locked while providing a convenient way for visitors to request access.

 Pro tip: Choose a commercial intercom with a camera that takes time- and date-stamped photos every time someone enters the building.
 This creates an audit trail that property staff can review at any time.

 4. Improve tenant experience